lxooxl/react-native-lyhud/README.md

 ----------------- | -------- | -------- | ----------- | -----------
 show(text)   | function | false | show hud with text
 close() |  function  | -  |  close hud

-## Contribution

-Issues are welcome.
-Please add a screenshot of bug and code snippet.
-Quickest way to solve issue is to reproduce it on one of the examples.

-Pull requests are welcome.
-If you want to change API or making something big better to create issue and discuss it first.

----